dominicarrojado/dominicarrojado.github.io/posts/local-development-setup-for-nestjs-projects-with-mongodb.md

 ## Introduction

-This is a guide on how to setup a local development for [NestJS](https://docs.nestjs.com/) (a progressive [Node.js](https://nodejs.org/en/) framework) projects with [TypeScript](https://www.typescriptlang.org/), [MongoDB](https://www.mongodb.com/) and [mongo-express](https://github.com/mongo-express/mongo-express) using [Docker Compose](https://docs.docker.com/compose/).
+This is a guide on how to set up a local development for [NestJS](https://docs.nestjs.com/) (a progressive [Node.js](https://nodejs.org/en/) framework) projects with [TypeScript](https://www.typescriptlang.org/), [MongoDB](https://www.mongodb.com/) and [mongo-express](https://github.com/mongo-express/mongo-express) using [Docker Compose](https://docs.docker.com/compose/).
 We'll be using [TypeORM](https://typeorm.io/) to connect and talk to our MongoDB database.
 This is your quick way to get started with Nest and it also involves extensions and libraries that helps us save time and energy when writing our code.

 ## Skip